alexyuly/ViewScript-Runtime/README.md

 💡 Concepts don't do anything.
 They are recipes that your components use to create data.

+A concept has two elements...

 📦 **Properties** are named references to other concepts within a concept.
-Use them to nest data and create hierarchies.
+Use them to create hierarchies and graphs!

 🛠️ **Methods** are pure functions that work with a particular type of data to produce more data.
 They can also accept parameters!